Foo Choo Choon

 In 1904 he opened one of the largest opencast mines in the country, worked by Sungei Besi Mines Ltd, previously owned by Kapitan China Yap Kwan Seng.
 He had a mine in Southern Thailand, known as Tongkah.
 In 1935 with Choo Kia Peng as partner Foo established Tong Hin Company.

-He once hosted the geologist Richard Alexander Fullerton Penrose, Jr., better known as R.A.F.
-Penrose as Penrose notes in his letters.
+He once hosted the geologist R.A.F.
+Penrose, as Penrose notes in his letters.

-Foo Choo Choon and partner Loke Yew defrayed the total cost of the Anglo Chinese School, Ipoh, in 1904.
-Rev W. E. Horley, founder of the Anglo Chinese School Ipoh, said of him, "In 1905, Mr. Foo Choo Choon, one of the most enlightened Chinese towkays in Malaya, built the present Primary Hall and presented it as a gift to the School.
+Foo Choo Choon and partner Loke Yew defrayed the total cost of the Anglo-Chinese School, Ipoh, in 1904.
+Rev W. E. Horley, founder of the school, said of him, "In 1905, Mr. Foo Choo Choon, one of the most enlightened Chinese towkays in Malaya, built the present Primary Hall and presented it as a gift to the School.
 I have never met a finer type of a Chinese gentleman than he and it was mainly due to his and Mr. Cheah Chiang Lim's exertions that a monster petition was presented to the Government asking for the suppression of licensed gambling houses."
-When due to an increase in student enrolment, Rev. Pykett wanted to expand the Anglo Chinese School, Penang, Foo Choo Choon, together with two other benefactors donated $6,000 for the purchase of a site at Maxwell Road on April 16, 1895 (See History of Methodist Boys' School).
+When due to an increase in student enrolment, Rev. Pykett wanted to expand the Anglo Chinese School, Penang, Foo Choo Choon, together with two other benefactors donated $6,000 for the purchase of a site at Maxwell Road on 16 April 1895 (See History of Methodist Boys' School).
 To that school also he endowed a well selected library.
 Together with Cheong Fatt Tze and Leong Fee, he founded the Chung Hua School, Penang.

 On 9 September 1906, he was made a president of the Penang Chinese Town Hall.
 In 1913 he was elected as a president of Perak Chinese Chamber of Commerce in and appointed to both the Perak State Council and Perak Chinese Advisory Board.

 He was very well connected through his business networks, his seats on social, commercial and political councils and bodies.
 Through marriage he was connected to Chung Keng Quee and Chung Thye Phin, fellow tin magnates and revenue farmers.

 To honor his legacy, the road Jalan Foo Choo Choon in Ipoh, Perak is named after him.